kmcgillivray/kmcgillivray.github.io/about/index.md

 ##### Hi, I'm Kevin.
 I'm a teacher, designer, and web developer.

-My goal is to learn about creativity and to share what I learn through teaching, writing, and other projects.
+More than anything I love learning about and practicing creativity and sharing what I learn through teaching, writing, and other projects.
 I make [websites](/projects), [drawings, paintings](/sketchbook), and lots of other things.
 I'm also a mentor in the frontend web development course at [Bloc](http://bloc.io), where I help people as they learn how to make websites.
 I like simplicity, books, chess, tea, mindfulness, and trying to figure out how creativity works.
 My favorite word is "studio."

 {% include links.html %}